On Jan. 1, 1985, the body of a redheaded young woman was discovered along I-75 near Jellico in Campbell County.

 The homicides became known as the Redhead Murders.
 Until Thursday, all but one victim were Jane Does.

-"I think it's a very strong possiblity that these cases are connected," said Todd Matthews, case management director for the National Missing and Unidentified Persons System.
+"I think it's a very strong possibility that these cases are connected," said Todd Matthews, case management director for the National Missing and Unidentified Persons System.

 The TBI matched the Campbell County Jane Doe to a missing person report from Indiana.
 Fingerprints identified the victim as Tina Marie McKinney Farmer.